invrs/paradiso/README.md

 # Paradiso

-An adaptive way to write reactive and isomorphic apps on any js framework.
+Write reactive and isomorphic apps on any js framework.

 ## Features

-Build apps that render statically on the first request, then turn dynamic.
+Provides a common style for defining components and routes.

 Change rendering and routing engines in one line of code.